iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Like the idea of the security of having this info available upon request<br> :date: __2020-11-11 20:40:50__

 > So far this application has been working as advertised<br> :date: __2020-11-09 21:09:29__

-> Great idea but only great if everyone uses it across the US.
-That will never happen unless mandated by the government and then you'll have lawsuits and protests.
-Good luck with making this a success without mandatory usage.<br> :date: __2020-11-04 00:20:48__